|

 (nano-matrix or Z9000) or attacking player.
 Defensive needs lighter

 rackets.
-Offensive needs heavier frame (888).
-Combo player needs EP18
+Offensive needs balance or heavier frame (Zforce).
+Combo

 or EP18L